synw/django-changefeed/README.md

 push_to_flow.delay("database_name", "table_name", {"field_name":"field_value"})
   ```

 Note: if the database does not exists it will be created.
 Same for the table.
-If the field exists it will
-be updated, otherwise it will be created.
+This creates new entries in the database.

 To handle the data changes create a `changeflow.py` file in your project directory (where settings.py is) and
 use a `flow_handlers` function to do whatever you want (like sending some data to a websocket for example):